Primary Care

 Want to learn more about this at Kettering Health?

-If you’ve gained a few pounds or more during the pandemic (or even if you haven’t), you might be concerned about whether you’re at a healthy weight.
+It’s normal for our weight to fluctuate, but if you’ve gained a few pounds, you might be concerned about whether you’re at a healthy weight.
 There are several ways to measure this.

 Two of the most common are body mass index (BMI) and body fat percentage.